junhan-z/jekyll-artisync/README.md

 ```

 ## How to use it
-* Create a normal post under `_post` directory, for example `2020-05-20-foo-bar-post.md` with your favorite template in front matter
+* Create a normal post under `_posts` directory, for example `2020-05-20-foo-bar-post.md` with your favorite template in front matter
 * As for content `{% artisync https://zhuanlan.zhihu.com/p/<post id> %}` will be sufficient
 * Run `jekyll s` and go to `localhost:4000`, you should be able to see the article fetched and displayed